Rockabilly: Neo-rockabilly (1990–present)

-While not true rockabilly, many contemporary indie pop, blues rock, and country rock groups from the US, like Kings of Leon, Black Keys, Blackfoot, and the White Stripes, were heavily influenced by rockabilly.
+While not true rockabilly, many contemporary indie pop, blues rock, and country rock groups from the US, like Kings of Leon, The Black Keys, Blackfoot, and the White Stripes, were heavily influenced by rockabilly.

 The Smiths incorporated rockabilly influences in songs such as "Nowhere Fast", "Shakespeare's Sister" and "Vicar in a Tutu".
-The style also influenced their look towards the end of their 5 year existence in the 1980's.
+The style also influenced their look towards the end of their five-year existence in the 1980s.
 Morrissey also adopted a rockabilly style during the early 1990s, being largely influenced by his guitarists Boz Boorer and Alain Whyte and working with former Fairground Attraction bass-guitarist and songwriter Mark E. Nevin.
 His rockabilly style was emphasised in the singles "Pregnant for the Last Time" and "Sing Your Life", as well as his second solo album and tour Kill Uncle.

+The aforementioned Reverend Horton Heat have been stalwarts of the neo-rockabilly scene since their formation in Dallas, Texas in 1985.
+Early releases such as Smoke 'Em If You Got 'Em (1990) and Full-Custom Gospel Sounds (1993) were a more accessible take on psychobilly, while It's Martini Time (1996) incorporated notable influences from the incipient retro swing revival.
+More recently, beginning with Spend a Night in the Box (2000), they have settled into a groove of more-or-less straight-ahead rockabilly.

 Irish rockabilly artist Imelda May has been partly responsible for a resurgence of European interest in the genre, scoring three successive number one albums in Ireland, with two of those also reaching the top ten in the UK charts.

 UK artist Jimmy Ray incorporated themes and aesthetics of rockabilly music into his image as well as his 1998 hit, Are You Jimmy Ray?, which Ray described as "popabilly hip hop".

+Singer-songwriter and actor Drake Bell recorded an album of rockabilly covers, Ready Steady Go!, in 2014.
+The album was produced by Brian Setzer, frontman of the rockabilly revival band The Stray Cats.
+The album sold over 2,000 copies in its first week of release, peaking at #182 on the Billboard 200, and received positive reviews from critics.

 Neo-rockabilly UK band Restless, have played neo-rockabilly since the early 1980s.
 The style was to mix any popular music to a rockabilly set up, drums, slap bass and guitar.
 This was followed by many other artists at the time in London.
 Today, bands like Lower The Tone are more aligned to neo-rockabilly that suits popular music venues instead of the dedicated rockabilly clubs that expect only original rockabilly.